michalbiesek/memkind/jemalloc/INSTALL.md

     configuration, jemalloc will provide additional size classes that are not 16-byte-aligned (24, 40, and 56).

+* `--with-lg-vaddr=<lg-vaddr>`

+    Specify the number of significant virtual address bits.
+By default, the configure script attempts to detect virtual address size on those platforms where it knows how, and picks a default otherwise.
+This option may be useful when cross-compiling.

 * `--disable-initial-exec-tls`

     Disable the initial-exec TLS model for jemalloc's internal thread-local